cskardon/Neo4jDataConnectorForPowerBi/README.md

   Under the 'Data Extensions' heading select the radio option of:
   > (Not Recommended) Allow any extension to load without validation or warning

+## Releases

+All releases are available on the [Releases](https://github.com/cskardon/Neo4jDataConnectorForPowerBi/releases) page.

 ## Versions!

 * 1.0 = Initial release
 * 1.1 = Bug fix to get it working with Neo4j 4.0 MR2 (and probably onwards)
 * 1.2 = Neo4j `4.0` release - should work with `3.x` and `4.x`
+* 1.3 = Adding `Timeout` settings for longer running queries